All Episodes

 There's no meaning to it.

-This is great that they're learning this.
+That's why this is great that they're learning this.

 From the body to the soul, close to half.

-Say religion and spirituality are very important.
+Say religion and spirituality are very important, close to half.

 Beyond religion, simply belonging to an organized religious group makes people happier.